metehannbulut/decimal-to-roman/README.md

-# decimal-to-roman
+# Decimal To Roman Numeral Converter
-Decimal to Roman Numeral Converter
+Also i uploaded code as 'ForInspect.c' for inspect the code step by step.
+You can do it on "http://pythontutor.com/c.html".